Better Email Marketing Software for Municipalities

 Managing multiple departments and users with different roles

-This level of distinction between departments and user role based access can often only be achieved by opening separate standalone accounts that are billed and managed separately.
+This level of distinction between departments and user role-based access can often only be achieved by opening separate standalone accounts that are billed and managed separately.
 This creates a lot of overhead.

 Single corporate brand with customizable branding for departments

 When it comes to email communications, branding is not just about your logo in the header of emails.
-It’s about contacts not seeing the provider’s logo.
+It’s about contacts not seeing the third-party provider’s logo.
 It’s about a branded unsubscribe page.
-It’s about tracking links that use your domain as opposed to some cryptic third party tracking link that people get suspicious about as they hover over links.
+It’s about tracking links that use your domain as opposed to some cryptic third-party tracking link that people get suspicious about as they hover over links.
 It’s about templates that can incorporate locked, standard content but also give departments the flexibility to add their own custom content.
 It’s about customizable forms that blend in with your website and custom footers in all emails.

-What you should be looking for is a way to achieve branding that gives departments some flexibility and customization while enforcing top level / corporate branding guidelines.
+What you should be looking for is a way to achieve branding that gives departments some flexibility and customization while enforcing top level/corporate branding guidelines.
 Here are some examples of elements of a branded email template:

 Email template with locked content blocks and custom tracking links